gudaoling/slate-1/source/index.html.md

 }
 ```

-This endpoint retrieves a specific parking locker.
+This endpoint retrieves a specific parking lock.

 ### HTTP Request